 Animal activity is likely to increase during the spring.
 For some, this is mating season; and for others, they’re waking up from their long winter slumber.

 It’s estimated that over 40,000 deer are killed every year in the UK from being hit by vehicles on the road.
 Whilst deer are more active between dusk and dawn, other animals are just as active throughout the day.

 For more tips on how to deal with animals on the road, head to the British Deer Society’s website where they have plenty of helpful tips to help you stay safe on the roads.

 Winter is in our rear-view mirror and bright, sunny days are ahead.

-Most of us welcome the sun, but we might not always be the biggest fans of its glare when we’re behind the wheel.
+Most of us welcome the sun, but we might not always be the biggest fan of its glare when we’re behind the wheel.

-Did you know that the sun’s glare can temporarily blind drivers and can be a huge risk on the road.
-And in case you needed reminding, temporary blindness never mixes well with operating motor vehicles.
+Did you know that the sun’s glare can temporarily blind drivers and can be a huge risk on the road?
+And in case you needed reminding, temporary blindness never mixes well when operating a motor vehicle.

 Want to find out more about driving in the sun?
 Head on over to MoneySuperMarket.com and have a read of their blog, How to drive in sun glare.

 Hay fever.
 For the non-sufferers among you, may seem like the odd sneeze here, the occasional scratchy throat there, and not much more.

 But, for hay fever sufferers out there, you know just how bad it can be.
 The pressure in your head, the sore eyes… we won’t go into more detail.